 What if pedestrian is at fault?
 What happens if a pedestrian caused an accident or a pedestrian ran in front of your car?
 The same rules apply in determining fault as if two vehicles where in an accident.
 Your insurer will use the Fault Determination Rules to assess responsibility to the incident.

 There are a number of common situations where pedestrians can be found to be at fault for an accident, even if they are not hit by the car or injured.
 They include :

-What Happens If You In A Car Accident With An Uninsured Driver Not At Fault?
+What Happens If You're In A Car Accident With An Uninsured Driver Not At Fault?

 Being involved in an accident is bad enough.
-But, getting into an accident that is not your fault and with an uninsured driver can complicate things.
+But, getting into an accident that is not your fault and with an uninsured motorist can complicate things.

 The good news is you are covered.
 All insurance policies in Ontario include uninsured automobile coverage.
 This protects you in instances you are involved in an accident with another driver who does not have insurance.